-Senior Advisors Helen Pudlin, former EVP and General Counsel of The PNC Financial Services Group; Ann Harlan, former VP, General Counsel, and Corporate Secretary of The J.M.
+Strategic Advisors and Coaches Helen Pudlin, former EVP and General Counsel of The PNC Financial Services Group; Ann Harlan, former VP, General Counsel, and Corporate Secretary of The J.M.
 Smucker Corporation; and Michael Williams, former EVP, Chief Legal Officer, and Secretary of Staples, Inc., are joined by Gregory Jordan, General Counsel and Chief Administrative Officer of The PNC Financial Services Group, to discuss how to balance and fuse these roles effectively.

 Below are highlights from the webinar.
 To learn more, the video recording and podcast are available on this page.